hschne/mr-loga-loga/README.md

 ## Credit

+This little library was inspired by [Lograge](https://github.com/roidrage/lograge) first and foremost.
+I would like to thank the amazing [@LenaSchnedlitz](https://twitter.com/LenaSchnedlitz) for the incredible logo! 🤩

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake` to run the tests and linter.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.